SimenB/stylint/README.md

 ## Upcoming Features:
 The following is a list of features that are currently in progress.

 ### alphabeticalOrder (default: true, boolean)
 Check that properties are in alphabetical order.

-### brackets (default: true, boolean)
-Check for unecessary brackets.
-If true, throws a warning.

 ### duplicates (default: true, boolean)
 Check for unecessary duplicate properties .

 ### valid (default: true, boolean)
-Check that property or value is an actual option, and not a typo.
+Check that a property is a valid css property and the value is an actual option available to that property

 ### checking opposite values
 Not an option per se, but currently the linter either checks against my idea of what best practice is, or doesn't check at all.
 Ideally, you should be able to set an option to check for the opposite.
 For example, if you're weird and you want to force the use of colons everywhere, or brackets, or no $ in front of vars, you should be able to set that option.